“This post may contain affiliate links. Please read my disclosure for more info.

-The idea of $5 Meal plan is to save time and money, and the recipes follow suit.
+The idea of $5 Meal plan is to save money and time, and the recipes follow suit.
 They all range from 5-20 minutes of prep time, and 0-20 minutes of cook time.

 Anything I’ve made so far, has been ready to eat in under 30 minutes.
 For us, having cheap, healthy meals that don’t require a lot of work has been a big improvement.

 The recipes are measured for 4 servings, so depending on the size of your family, you can adjust it, or plan for some leftovers.

 One thing I really like is how their shopping list is laid out.
 Let’s say you’ve picked meals for an entire week.
 They combine the ingredients you’ll need for all of your meals into one shopping list, separated by food sections.